Academic Advising and Registration Process

-Check the 2012-2013 University Catalog or through the online Course Catalog for course descriptions and co/prerequisite requirements.
+Check the 2013–2014 University Catalog for Course Descriptions and co/prerequisite requirements.

 Co/prerequisites are checked by the BANNER student system.
 If you have successfully completed a course that is a listed corequisite of a course for which you are planning to register, you may request a waiver of the corerequisite by contacting the Registrar's Office by email to firstname.lastname@example.org.